DaveBackus/Data_Bootcamp_Book/graphs1.md

 * Approach #2:  Use the `plot(x,y)` function to plot `y` against `x`.
 * Approach #3:  Create figure objects and apply methods to them.

-All three call on the same functionality, but they use different syntax.
-We use all three at times but favor #1 and #3.
+They call on similar functionality, but rely on different syntax to get it.

 ## Digression:  Graphing in Excel